Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Experiments

 \subsection{Implementation Details}

-\paragraph{Semantic Segmentation.} For semantic segmentation, we add our SGR component after the final layer of the ResNet~\cite{he2016deep} backbone, pre-trained on ImageNet, just before the segmentation head of DeepLabV3~\cite{chen2017rethinking}.
-DeepLabV3 uses a multi-grid approach with dilated convolutions during training.
-The last two downsampling layers are removed resulting in an output stride of 8.
-We use the SGD optimizer with a momentum of 0.9~\cite{sutskever2013importance} and a polynomial learning rate policy where the learning rate decreases with the formula $ (1 - \frac{iter}{total\_iter})^{0.9}$.
-For Cityscapes~\cite{Cordts2016Cityscapes}, we use a batch size of 8 and a crop size of $768 \times 768$ with an initial base learning rate of 0.006.
-For both Coco-Stuffs~\cite{caesar2018coco} and ADE-20K~\cite{zhou2017scene} we use a batch size of 16, crop size of $512 \times 512$ and an initial base learning rate of 0.004.
-For all our experiments, we multiply the initial base learning rate by 10.0 for the parameters of our SGR component and the layers that correspond to the segmentation head.
-We train Cityscapes, COCO-Stuffs-10K, and ADE-20K for 240 epochs, 140 epochs, and 120 epochs respectively.
-We report both the single-scale inference and multi-scale inference with a horizontal flip at scales 0.5, 0.75, 1.0, 1.25, 1.5, and 1.75 following existing works~\cite{yuan2020object,cheng2021per,fu2019dual, chen2017rethinking}.

-\paragraph{Transfer to Downstream Tasks.} To show the effectiveness of the features learned by our framework, we transfer the model learned on the semantic segmentation task to object detection and segmentation.
-We first remove the segmentation head from our semantic segmentation network trained on COCO-Stuffs-10K and use it as a backbone for Mask-RCNN~\cite{he2017mask} to fine-tune on MS-COCO for object detection and instance segmentation.
-We trained our model on MS-COCO \textbf{train2017} which has 118K images and evaluated on \textbf{val2017} which has 5K images.
+\paragraph{Semantic Segmentation.} For semantic segmentation, we add our SGR component after the final layer of the backbones, pre-trained on ImageNet, just before the segmentation head.
+For dilated FCN and DeepLabV3 heads we use the SGD optimizer with a momentum of 0.9~\cite{sutskever2013importance} and a polynomial learning rate policy where the learning rate decreases with the formula $ (1 - \frac{iter}{total\_iter})^{0.9}$ with an initial learning rate of 0.006 for Cityscapes and 0.004 for ADE-20K and Coco-Stuffs.
+For mask-classification approaches and Swin backbones, we used the AdamW optimizer with an initial learning rate of 1e-5.
+For Cityscapes, we use a batch size of 8 and a crop size of $768 \times 768$.
+For both Coco-Stuffs and ADE-20K we use a batch size of 16, crop size of $512 \times 512$.
+Each segmentation model was trained on two RTX6000 GPUs with a memory of 24 GB each.
+For all experiments, we multiply the initial learning rate by 10.0 for the parameters of the segmentation head and SGR component.
+We report both the single-scale inference and multi-scale inference with a horizontal flip at scales 0.5, 0.75, 1.0, 1.25, 1.5, and 1.75 following existing work~\cite{yuan2020object,cheng2021per,fu2019dual, chen2017rethinking}. \paragraph{Transfer to Downstream Tasks.} For transferring our model on downstream tasks, we first remove the segmentation head from the network trained on COCO-Stuffs-10K and use it as a backbone for Mask-RCNN~\cite{he2017mask} to fine-tune on MS-COCO for object detection and segmentation.
+We trained our model on \textbf{train2017} and evaluated on \textbf{val2017}.
 For a fair comparison with other backbones, we trained with the same batch size, learning rate, and iterations.
-We used a batch size of 8, an initial learning rate of 0.02, and used SGD with a momentum of 0.9 and weight decay of 0.0001 to train the models.
-We trained for 270K iterations with a learning rate decreased by 0.1 at 210K and 250K iterations.
+We trained the models using SGD with a momentum of 0.9 and a batch size of 8 for 270K iterations.
+The learning rate decreased by a factor of 0.1 at 210K and 250K iterations.